dliycgg/cube/README.md

 # cube
-for help to master  cube OLL.
+to help master the Rubic cube OLL.